- Solar advice hub

 In practice, what this means is that we sufficiently understand our consumersâ needs, we can demonstrate fair value between the price our consumers pay and the benefits they receive, our content is clear and not misleading, and that our consumersâ needs are fulfilled throughout the lifetime of our product.

-2. Roof leases
+2. Avoid roof leases

 Solar panel loans sometimes involve customers leasing their roof (or airspace) to a company, which effectively means giving up control of your roof.
 These are sometimes known as 'rent-a-roof schemes'.